hallatore/stable-diffusion-webui-chatgpt-utilities/README.md

 > prompt: a forest path with trees

-> chatgpt: Describe 5 unique fantasy settings given the prompt "{prompt}" with 4 keywords per item
+> chatgpt: Describe 5 unique fantasy settings given the prompt {prompt} with 4 keywords per item